ninchat/ninchat-python/docs/client.rst

 Session implementations
 =======================

-Note: similarly named session classes expose similar interface.
+Note: session classes with the same name have the same interface.

 Threading